 Condition surveys

-This type of survey is usually held with the vessel “as is” either ashore or afloat.
-Following survey the Client can decide if he wants to proceed with a further survey and sea trials in order to acquire the vessel.
+This type of survey is usually conducted with the vessel “as is,” either ashore or afloat.
+Following the survey, the Client may decide whether to proceed with a further survey and sea trials, or to haul out the vessel for inspection, in order to acquire it.

 If the vessel is afloat: